Bell Sound Studios

 Bell Sound Studios was an independent recording studio in New York City from 1950 to 1976.
-At its height, the studio was the largest independent recording studio in the United States, and the site of recording sessions that produced seminal hits by Jimmie Rodgers, Frankie Lymon & the Teenagers, the McGuire Sisters, the Flamingos, Dion and the Belmonts, Paul Anka, Frankie Avalon, the Drifters and Ben E. King, the Four Seasons, Lesley Gore, the Dixie Cups, the Everly Brothers, Buddy Holly, and Kiss.
+At its height, the studio was the largest independent recording studio in the United States, and the site of recording sessions that produced seminal hits by Jimmie Rodgers, Frankie Lymon & the Teenagers, Dionne Warwick, the McGuire Sisters, the Flamingos, Dion and the Belmonts, Paul Anka, Frankie Avalon, the Drifters and Ben E. King, the Four Seasons, Lesley Gore, the Dixie Cups, the Everly Brothers, Buddy Holly, The Capris, and Kiss.

 History

 Early years

 Co-founders Allen Weintraub and Dan Cronin were classmates at Brooklyn Technical High School and aspiring radio engineers.
 In June 1950 with an initial investment of $600 Weintraub and Cronin established the recording studio as Bell Recording Co. in a storefront at 73 Mott Street in New York's Chinatown.
 The studios were initially used for recording radio airchecks and weddings and bar mitzvahs.

 Within a year the studio had outgrown its initial location and was moved to Brooklyn, where it began picking up overflow business from record labels when more established New York studios were fully booked.
 On March 30, 1953 record producer George Goldner brought doo-wop act the Crows to Bell to record "Gee" with Weintraub engineering.
 The song became the studio's first hit, reaching number 1 on the R&B chart and 14 on the pop chart.